13 of the Most Popular Alternative Social Media Platforms

 2) BlueSky

-Bluesky, created by X co-founder Jack Dorsey, launched as a text-based microblogging platform that brings back the simplicity and user control of X’s early days, with a modern, community-oriented twist.
+X co-founder Jack Dorsey founded Bluesky, a text-based microblogging site that revives the ease of use and user control of X’s early years while adding a contemporary, community-focused touch.

-Bluesky offers full transparency in its development and updates, operating independently from corporate control.
-This commitment has attracted a rapidly growing user base, which surged from 9 million in September 2024 to 14.5 million by mid-November, particularly after the U.S. elections.
+Bluesky operates independently of corporate control and provides complete transparency in its development and updates.
+Because of this dedication, the user base has grown quickly, rising from 9 million in September 2024 to 14.5 million by mid-November, especially following the U.S. elections.

 3) Mastodon